Russell-Nesbitt/probeStartTree/README.md

   Note that the KV-pods unlock a tier before their Advanced equivalent in terms of crew capacity, but come with no proper parachutes.
   The two branches converge to unlock the MK1-3 and the more advanced lander command pods.
 Therefore, the player can decide which branch they wish to follow.
   It is intended that Kerbals EVA out of the KV-series pods in the lower atmosphere (like in the real-world early Vostok missions) and land using their personal parachutes.
-  In Career Mode, this requires upgrading the Astronaut complex, so keep this in mind.
+  In Career Mode, this requires upgrading the Astronaut Complex, so keep this in mind.
-Drogue Parachutes are unlocked through the "Survivability" and "Landing" nodes, with proper parachutes unlocked only through the manned Command Pods branch.
+Drogue Parachutes are unlocked through the "Survivability" and "Landing" nodes, with proper parachutes unlocked only through the manned pods branch.
 The "Landing" branch has been shifted up a tier, mostly to open up more internal space in the tech tree.
 The LT-05 Micro Landing Struts have been moved up into "Space Exploration" and unlock at the same time as the basic Rovemax rover wheels and the Rovemate probe core.